-Prior to release of any product per related purchase order/spot buy, supplier shall provide appropriate Certificates and other Free Trade Agreement documentation valid for the remainder of the year.
+Prior to release of any product per related purchase order/spot buy, the supplier shall provide appropriate Certificates and other Free Trade Agreement documentation valid for the remainder of the year.

-During the 4th quarter of that year and each year thereafter, supplier shall provide appropriate Certificates and other Free Trade Agreement documentation valid for the following year January 1 through December 31.
-Please note that Suppliers may be required to provide the USMCA certificate outside of the date range in this requirement.
+During the 4th quarter of that year and each year thereafter, suppliers shall provide appropriate Certificates and other Free Trade Agreement documentation valid for the following year January 1 through December 31.